 Use a digital therapist.

+Technology has made it even easier to find affordable therapy — cheap online therapy is quite easy to come by these days.
 "The nice thing about a telehealth app is you have much more control over finding someone you like.
-It can be scary to break up with a therapist face-to-face, but with the apps, you can try out different listeners and therapists and find one that gives you the support you need," Nguyen adds.
+It can be scary to break up with a therapist face-to-face, but with the apps, you can try out different listeners and therapists and find one that gives you the support you need," adds Nguyen.
 Plus, they're typically a lot cheaper than in-person therapy.
 (Related: 11 Signs It's Time to Break Up with Your Therapist)

 Digital therapy apps run the gamut of who you're connected with.
 Some, like Talkspace or BetterHelp, match you with a licensed counselor whom you can text or video chat with anytime, any day for a flat monthly rate.
 Others, like Happy, are "compassionate listening" services, connecting you with someone who has been trained to lend a sympathetic ear as you pay, typically, by the minute.
 (Related: The Best Therapy and Mental Health Apps)